 On Human Nature This approach to ECE sees human nature as being partially determined by our biological endowment and partially determined by our environment and interactions with the people around us.

 Role of adults in an interactionist approach Learning does not come from textbooks, curricular benchmarks, books or language learning DVDs.
 Children are educated by the interaction they have with the people around them, especially parents and teachers.

 Importance of reciprocity Reciprocity is give and take; sometimes the adults leads the interaction and sometimes the child leads.
-When children and adults exchange ideas in this way, they are engaged in what can be called 'shared, sustained thinking'.
+When children and adults exchange with ideas in this way, they are engaged in what can be called 'shared, sustained thinking'.
 It is within this space that learning takes place.

 In the global world that we live in, English has become a necessity.
 Learning this language has many benefits and learning it at a young age provides many advantages to the child.

 Dual language learning/simultaneous acquisition There are a lot of myths and misinformation about learning a second language early in childhood.
 The most common is the idea that learning a second language too early can interfere with the child acquiring their first language.
 However, this idea is not supported by the research into second language acquisition and cognitive development.
 The science reveals that there are no language delays for children learning two languages at an early age.

 Language learning in early childhood Children are amazing language learners and begin learning language from a very early age.
 Children will naturally acquire the language which is spoken in their environment.
 Creating an environment where children can spend a significant amount of time interacting with caregivers, teachers, and other students who speak English will allow them to acquire the English language in a way that is very similar to how native speakers of English acquire it.